 Owners of a tenant entity may want to negotiate for the exclusion of any personal guarantees.

 If the landlord is unable or unwilling to waive a personal guarantee requirement, the guarantor should consider seeking to mitigate its exposure by requesting that the guarantee be limited in terms of the number of years, maximum dollar amount, or both.

 6. Landlord’s Work.

 [Scenario]: Tenant executes a lease for a unit in a brand new center that is still under construction.
-The Landlord’s Work exhibit in the lease lists ten specific items that landlord is providing to Tenant and states that everything else shall be Tenant’s responsibility to provide at Tenant’s sole cost and expense.
+The Landlord’s Work exhibit in the lease lists ten specific items that the landlord is providing to the Tenant and states that everything else shall be Tenant’s responsibility to provide at Tenant’s sole cost and expense.

 A tenant should completely understand what the landlord is including as part of the landlord’s work, and should consult with its contractor prior to executing the lease if it does not.

 A tenant will want to negotiate for having the landlord include as much landlord’s work as possible, but also should specify the timing for completion of the landlord’s work and what the recourse will be for the tenant if the landlord fails to deliver the work timely.

 [Scenario]: Tenant A executes a lease where it is granted the exclusive use of being the only restaurant tenant that may be open for lunch in a center.

 One year later, restaurant tenants B and C in the center nevertheless start offering lunch service.
 Tenant A demands that the landlord stop tenants B and C from offering lunch service, but the landlord refuses to comply.